amontalenti/elements-of-python-style/README.md

 But use whichever one you please.
 We choose not to care.

 [str-format]: https://docs.python.org/2/library/string.html#formatspec

+F-strings are [new in Python 3.6](https://docs.python.org/3/reference/lexical_analysis.html#f-strings) You may find them easier to compose and to read `f"result: {value:{width}.{precision}}"`.
+The tradeoffs are [localization](https://stackoverflow.com/a/56264202/5181298) and [security](http://lucumr.pocoo.org/2016/12/29/careful-with-str-format/).
+Python executes f-strings, so they present an additional attack surface: avoid including user-generated data.

 ### `if item` vs `if item is not None`